Client Preference: Take What’s Offered

 “Happy to meet at a Starbucks near you if that’s easier.
 And, as I said, I promise not to take up more than 20 minutes of your time.
 I’ll even set an alarm when I walk in the door.”

-He’s ignoring my requests.
-Had he replied we could set up a phone call, I would have scheduled one with him.
+Because of his reply, it seems he’s ignoring my requests.
+Had he replied we could set up a phone call, then I would have scheduled one with him.
 Instead, he continued to insist we meet in person.

 Look, I know in sales, meeting in-person is generally more successful than email or phone conversations.
 However, when your potential client (with whom you have zero rapport) tells you they’re willing to give you time, and they prefer the initial conversation over the phone, set up a call.